The hospital, then named the "Melbourne Free Hospital for Sick Children", was opened by Drs William Smith

 First Run for the Kids.

-RCH Chairman Tony Beddison AO, Premier John Brumby and Minister for Health Daniel Andrews unveil plans for a new RCH and turn the first sod on the new site in Flemington Road.
+The RCH Chairman Tony Beddison AO, Premier John Brumby and Minister for Health Daniel Andrews unveil plans for a new RCH building and turn the first soil on the new site in Flemington Road.

 Children's Bioethics Centre opens.